MicrosoftDocs/sql-docs/docs/connect/jdbc/system-requirements-for-the-jdbc-driver.md

   The JDBC Drivers 6.0 and 4.2 include two JAR class libraries in each installation package: **sqljdbc41.jar**, and **sqljdbc42.jar**.

- The JDBC Drivers 6.0 and 4.2 are designed to work with and be supported by all major Java virtual machines, but is tested only on OpenJDK 5.0, 6.0, 7.0, and 8.0.
+ The JDBC Drivers 6.0 and 4.2 are designed to work with and be supported by all major Java virtual machines, but is tested only on Sun JRE 5.0, 6.0, 7.0, and 8.0.

  The following summarizes support provided by the two JAR files included with Microsoft JDBC Drivers 6.0 and 4.2 for SQL Server: